Key Takeaways

 How to Avoid

-A bachelorette party booked a 'party bus' through an Instagram ad for $200 total.
-The bus arrived 40 minutes late, the sound system barely worked, and at the end of the ride the driver demanded an additional $300 for a 'fuel surcharge,' 'cleanup fee,' and mandatory 25% gratuity that were allegedly in the fine print of a contract nobody read.
-When they protested, the driver implied they could not leave until they paid.
-Nashville has seen a boom in unregulated party vehicles, and a community petition called for stricter regulations.
-Legitimate operators like Nashville Pedal Tavern are ABC-certified and city-licensed with transparent pricing, but fly-by-night operators exploit the party atmosphere.
+At the end of the ride, the driver hands over a bill totaling $500.
+The added charges include a 'fuel surcharge,' a 'cleanup fee,' and mandatory 25% gratuity — all allegedly disclosed in the fine print of a contract no one read at booking.
+When the group protests, the driver implies they cannot leave the vehicle until the full amount is paid.
+Nashville has seen a boom in unregulated party vehicles, and a community petition called for stricter regulations after multiple incidents.
+Legitimate operators like Nashville Pedal Tavern are ABC-certified and city-licensed with transparent pricing, but fly-by-night Instagram operators exploit the bachelorette party atmosphere.

 Red Flags